12 Documentation of Compounding Activities

 2. Compounding Record (Preparation Record)

 For every compounded product, either individual or batched preparations, a Compounding Record must be completed.
 These must be retained for future reference as per provincial/territorial regulatory body.
+Compound records are normally done electronically in your pharmacy software, such as Kroll, but I have provided a sample to see below.
 The compound record must include:

 -